-Making perfect queso fresco is easier than you think.
+Making perfect queso fresco cheese is easier than you think.
 You don't need special equipment or hard to obtain ingredients.
 You need milk, vinegar, and salt.
 That's it?
 Yup, that's it!
-Well you will need cheesecloth, but that's not really an ingredient.
+Well, you will need cheesecloth, but that's not really an ingredient.
 You will also need a good digital thermometer for accurate reading.
 So, let's make some queso fresco!

 Cheesemaking is another hobby